Diroximel Fumarate: A Comprehensive Overview

 • Pregnancy: It may be harmful to the fetus based on findings from animals.
 The developmental risk of Diroximel fumarate in pregnant women is not well-documented.
 Clinically relevant drug exposures were associated with adverse effects on embryofetal and offspring development (increased incidences of skeletal abnormalities, increased mortality, decreased body weights, and neurobehavioral impairment) when Diroximel fumarate was administered to animals during pregnancy or throughout pregnancy and lactation.
 The background risk of severe birth abnormalities and miscarriage in clinically recognized pregnancies is estimated to be two to four percent and 15 to 20 percent, respectively, in the general population of the United States.
 For the given group, the background risk of severe birth abnormalities and miscarriages is unknown.

-• Impairment of Renal Function: Modifying the dose for people with minor renal impairment is not essential.
+Impairment of renal function: Modifying the dose for individuals with mild renal impairment is not necessary.
 In patients with moderate to severe renal impairment, the administration of Diroximel fumarate is not advised due to increased exposure to a significant metabolite, 2-Hydroxyethyl Succinimide (HES).

 *guaranteed answer within 4 hours